-Definition 16.24 (Timelock).
+Definition 23.25 (Timelock).
 Bitcoin provides a mechanism to make transactions invalid until some time in the future: timelocks.
 A transaction may specify a locktime: the earliest time, expressed in either a Unix timestamp or a blockchain height, at which it may be included in a block and therefore be confirmed.

 - Transactions with a timelock are not released into the network until the timelock expires.
-It is the responsibility of the node receiving the transaction to store it locally until the timelock expires and then release it into the network. - Transactions with future timelocks are invalid.
-Blocks may not include transactions with timelocks that have not yet expired, i.e., they are mined before their expiry timestamp or in a lower block than specified.
-If a block includes an unexpired transaction it is invalid.
-Upon receiving invalid transactions or blocks, nodes discard them immediately and do not forward them to their peers.

-• Timelocks can be used to replace or supersede transactions: a timelocked transaction t_1 can be replaced by another transaction t_0 , spending some of the same outputs, if the replacing transaction t_0 has an earlier timelock and can be broadcast in the network before the replaced transaction t_1 becomes valid.
+It is the responsibility of the node receiving the transaction to store it locally until the timelock expires and then release it into the network. - Transactions (and blocks) with future timelocks are invalid.
+Upon receiving invalid transactions or blocks, nodes discard them immediately and do not forward them to their neighbors. - Timelocks can be used to replace or supersede transactions: a timelocked transaction $t_1$ can be replaced by another transaction $t_0$ , spending some of the same outputs, if the replacing transaction $t_0$ has an earlier timelock and can be broadcast in the network before the replaced transaction $t_1$ becomes valid.

-Definition 16.25 (Singlesig and Multisig Outputs).
+Definition 23.26 (Singlesig and Multisig Outputs).
 When an output can be claimed by providing a single signature it is called a singlesig output.
-In contrast the script of multisig outputs specifies a set of m public keys and requires k-of-m (with $k \leq m$) valid signatures from distinct matching public keys from that set in order to be valid.
+In contrast the script of multisig outputs specifies a set of m public keys and requires k-of-m (with $k \leq m$ ) valid signatures from distinct matching public keys from that set in order to be valid.

-• Most smart contracts begin with the creation of a 2-of-2 multisig output, requiring a signature from both parties.
+• Many smart contracts begin with the creation of a 2-of-2 multisig output, requiring a signature from both parties.
 Once the transaction creating the multisig output is confirmed in the blockchain, both parties are guaranteed that the funds of that output cannot be spent unilaterally.

-Algorithm 16.26 Parties A and B create a 2-of-2 multisig output o
+Algorithm 23.27 Parties A and B create a 2-of-2 multisig output o

-- 1: \overline{B} sends a list I_B of inputs with c_B coins to A - 2: A selects its own inputs I_A with c_A coins - 3: A creates transaction $t_s\{[I_A, I_B], [o = c_A + c_B \rightarrow (A, B)]\}$ - 4: A creates timelocked transaction $t_r\{[o], [c_A \to A, c_B \to B]\}$ and signs it - 5: $A \text{ sends } t_s \text{ and } t_r \text{ to } B$ - 6: B signs both t_s and t_r and sends them to A - 7: A signs t_s and broadcasts it to the Bitcoin network
+- 1: B sends a list $I_B$ of inputs with $c_B$ coins to A - 2: A selects its own inputs $I_A$ with $c_A$ coins - 3: A creates transaction $t_s\{[I_A, I_B], [o = c_A + c_B \rightarrow (A, B)]\}$ - 4: A creates timelocked transaction $t_r\{[o], [c_A \to A, c_B \to B]\}$ and signs it - 5: A sends $t_s$ and $t_r$ to B - 6: B signs both $t_s$ and $t_r$ and sends them to A - 7: A signs $t_s$ and broadcasts it to the Bitcoin network

-- t_s is called a setup transaction and is used to lock in funds into a shared account.
-If t_s is signed and broadcast immediately, one of the parties could not collaborate to spend the multisig output, and the funds become unspendable.
-To avoid a situation where the funds cannot be spent, the protocol also creates a timelocked refund transaction t_r which guarantees that, should the funds not be spent before the timelock expires, the funds are returned to the respective party.
-At no point in time one of the parties holds a fully signed setup transaction without the other party holding a fully signed refund transaction, guaranteeing that funds are eventually returned. - Both transactions require the signature of both parties.
-In the case of the setup transaction because it has two inputs from A and B respectively which require individual signatures.
-In the case of the refund transaction the single input spending the multisig output requires both signatures being a 2-of-2 multisig output.
+- $t_s$ is called a setup transaction and is used to lock in funds into a shared account.
+If $t_s$ is signed and broadcast immediately, one of the parties could not collaborate to spend the multisig output, and the funds become unspendable.
+To avoid a situation where the funds cannot be spent, the protocol also creates a timelocked refund transaction $t_r$ which guarantees that, should the funds not be spent before the timelock expires, the funds are returned to the respective party.
+At no point in time one of the parties holds a fully signed setup transaction, guaranteeing that funds are eventually returned. - Both transactions require the signature of both parties.
+The setup transaction has two inputs from A and B respectively which require individual signatures.
+The refund transaction requires both signatures because of the a 2-of-2 multisig input.

-Algorithm 16.27 Simple Micropayment Channel from S to R with capacity c
+Algorithm 23.28 Simple Micropayment Channel from s to r with capacity c